What the UK Ticket Resale Ban Means for Touring Artists

 About the Author

 The Government announced four core rules that’ll reshape how tickets get resold in the UK.
 First, reselling tickets above face value becomes illegal.
 No ambiguity here.
 It’s illegal.
-Full stop.
 Face value means the original ticket price plus “unavoidable fees”, bureaucrat-speak for service charges.
 And this isn’t just concerts.
 Theatre, comedy, sport basically any live event where you’re selling access falls under the ban.

 Third, and this matters for how the system works, resale platforms are legally responsible for monitoring and enforcing compliance.
 That means Viagogo and StubHub, obviously.
 But also social media sites where tickets get traded.
 Facebook groups?
 Twitter threads?
 Instagram stories where someone’s flogging spare tickets?
 All of it’s potentially covered.